cssconf/blog-content/2017/2017-03-16_nadieh-bremer-shirley-wu-patrick-hamann-at-cssconf-eu-2017/2017-03-16_nadieh-bremer-shirley-wu-patrick-hamann-at-cssconf-eu-2017.md

 ![Patrick Hamann](patrick-hamann-blog.png)

-To render a webpage browsers needs to go through the complex dance of networking, parsing and painting before any content can be displayed to your user.
-Over the years, we’ve developed mechanisms and hacks to aid the browser at each stage of this process, but these have always come at some cost or trade-off.

-How can we utilize modern web platform features to load our CSS as fast as possible?
-Should we still be inlining our critical content into the document or instead, how can HTTP/2 server push and Service Workers help us?

-In this talk we will take a journey exploring the current, past, and future best-practices for loading CSS in the browser and how we can achieve a first meaningful paint within 1000ms.
-Ultimately creating a faster, more resilient experience for our users.
+Remember CSSconf EU 2014?
+Patrick introduced his work on the concept of [CSS and the Critical Path](https://www.youtube.com/watch?v=_0Fk85to6hA), which has since become a key ingredient in every web developers toolkit.
+Much has happened in the world of browsers and performance, and this year, Patrick comes back to give us an update.
+His talk will take us on a journey exploring the current, past, and future best-practices for loading CSS in the browser and how we can achieve a first meaningful paint within 1000ms, creating a faster, more resilient experience for our users.

 [Learn more about Patrick and his talk](http://2017.cssconf.eu/speakers/patrick-hamann.html) and follow [@patrickhamann](https://twitter.com/patrickhamann) on Twitter.